How To Get Motivated When You Don't Want To

 If your goal is to get out of debt, your habits may include paying $50 extra on your credit cards every week, taking a packed lunch to work every day, and making your own coffee.
 In this example, of course you aren’t going to pay off all that debt at once; it’s going to take consistent effort.

 Keep that end goal in mind, but don’t focus too much on that.
-You’re main focus needs to be on the daily habits.
+Your main focus needs to be on daily habits.
 The small things that, over time, will for sure, without a doubt get you to your end goal.

 This step is the hardest because, as I mentioned earlier, you can’t rely on motivation to get you to your goals.
 You have to make it happen.
 Once you determine what your habits are going to be, you just have to do them.
 Every day.
 It sounds so simple, but it’s not easy.